Wisc-HCI/NRI-authoring-Backend/src/wpi_jaco/mico_planning/src/README.md

 ## mico_master.py:
   Mico master is the main thread of the backend part.
 The master listens for the connection from the front-end.
 Once it receives a json query from the client, master use mico_parse to parse the infomation from the json, executes the corresponding instruction, and construct a reply back to the front-end.

+$$ jsons/
+  The jsons folder contains a list of request and reply jsons that will get send back and forth between the front-end UI and backend ROS.